Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Vintage motorcycle registration faces hurdles:

-A 2024 Classic Motorcycle Association survey found 40% of vintage bike owners faced delays due to paperwork issues.
+A 2024 Classic Motorcycle Association survey found 40 percent of vintage bike owners faced delays due to paperwork issues.
+For vintage fixes, our how to register motorcycle without title USA guide reveals state secrets that could get your classic running legally faster than you think do not delay your ride.

 Titling a Vintage Motorcycle